mariadoesweb/phone-book-app/README.md

 ## ** PHONE BOOK APP **

-Phone book is ReactJS app that works like a real phone book.
+Phone book is ReactJS app that works like a real digital phone book application.
 You can store, view or search contacts in your phone book.

 [View Demo](https://mariaradovanovic.github.io/phone-book-app/)